Luidog/fms-api-client/README.md

 #### fieldData Method

-The fieldData method takes either an object or an array of objects and returns either a single object's fieldData or an array of fieldData objects.
+The fieldData method retrieves the `fieldData`, `recordId`, and `modId` properties from a Data API response.
+The fieldData method will merge the `recordId` and `modId` properties into fielData properties.
+This method will not convert `table::field` properties.

 `fieldData(data)`